José Gayà

-José Luis Gayà Peña (/ca-valencia/; born 25 May 1995) is a Spanish professional footballer who plays as a left-back for La Liga club Valencia, which he captains, and the Spain national team.
+José Luis Gayà Peña (/ca-valencia/; born 25 May 1995) is a Spanish professional footballer who plays as a left-back for La Liga club Valencia, which he captains.

-An academy graduate of Valencia, he made his senior debut in 2012 and went on to play more than 375 competitive matches for the club, winning the Copa del Rey in 2019.
+An academy graduate of Valencia, he made his senior debut in 2012 and went on to play more than 400 competitive matches for the club, winning the Copa del Rey in 2019.

 Gayà appeared in his first full match with the Spain national team in 2018, being selected for Euro 2020.

 Club career

-Born in Pedreguer, Alicante, Valencian Community, Gayà was a product of Valencia CF's youth system, where he started playing as a striker – scoring over 60 goals in one year – before switching to left-back.
-He made his senior debut with the reserves when he was not even 17, playing 21 minutes in a 1–0 away win against Andorra CF in the Segunda División B in what would be his only appearance of the season.
+Born in Pedreguer, Alicante, Valencian Community, Gayà was a product of Valencia's youth system, where he started playing as a striker – scoring over 60 goals in one year – before switching to left-back.
+He made his senior debut with the reserves when he was not even 17, playing 21 minutes in a 1–0 away win against Andorra in the Segunda División B in what would be his only appearance of the season.

-On 30 October 2012, Gayà appeared in his first official game with the main squad, playing the full 90 minutes in a 2–0 away victory over UE Llagostera in the round of 32 of the Copa del Rey.
-He made his first appearance in the UEFA Europa League on 12 December of the following year, in a 1–1 group stage home draw with FC Kuban Krasnodar.
+On 30 October 2012, Gayà appeared in his first official game with the main squad, playing the full 90 minutes in a 2–0 away victory over Llagostera in the round of 32 of the Copa del Rey.
+He made his first appearance in the UEFA Europa League on 12 December of the following year, in a 1–1 group stage home draw with Kuban Krasnodar.

-Gayà played his first game in La Liga with the Che on 27 April 2014, starting and featuring the full 90 minutes in a 0–1 home loss against eventual champions Atlético Madrid.
-On 3 August, he scored the first goal in a 3–1 defeat of S.L.
-Benfica in that year's Emirates Cup.
+Gayà played his first game in La Liga with the Che on 27 April 2014, starting and finishing the 0–1 home loss against eventual champions Atlético Madrid.
+On 3 August, he scored the first goal of a 3–1 defeat of Benfica in that year's Emirates Cup.

 Gayà was made a starter by new manager Nuno Espírito Santo in the 2014–15 campaign.
-He scored his first goal as a professional and in the Spanish top flight on 25 September 2014, grabbing his team's second in the 3–0 home victory against Córdoba CF. His second came in the domestic cup on 7 January of the following year, helping to a 2–1 win over RCD Espanyol also at the Mestalla Stadium.
+He scored his first goal as a professional and in the Spanish top flight on 25 September 2014, grabbing his team's second in the 3–0 home victory against Córdoba.
+His second came in the domestic cup on 7 January of the following year, helping to a 2–1 win over Espanyol also at the Mestalla Stadium.
 On 8 May 2015, he renewed his contract with the club, signing until 2020 with a €50 million buyout clause.